DevCycleHQ/dotnet-server-sdk/README.md

-# DevCycle - the C# library for the DevCycle Bucketing API
+# DevCycle - the dotnet library for the DevCycle Bucketing API

 Documents the DevCycle Bucketing API which provides and API interface to User Bucketing and for generated SDKs.